Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 **Required Parts:**

-- 1x HEL-04-03004-00 / Underlay Plate for Jetson
+- 1x HEL-04-03004-00 / Base Plate for Jetson
 - 4x DIN 7984 - M3 x 8 --- 6.5N / Screw M3x8

 ![Image](assembly_instructions/T2S5.png)

-Place the Underlay Plate for Jetson onto the Top Plate.
-Attach the Jetson on the Underlay Plate for Jetson to the Top Plate using 4x M3x8 screws.
+Place the Base Plate for Jetson onto the Top Plate.
+Attach the Jetson on the Base Plate for Jetson to the Top Plate using 4x M3x8 screws.

 ### Step 6: Mount Motor Controller